Bada (singer)

 Apart from recording and performing songs, she has established herself as an actress, notably through her participation in the original and Korean versions of stage musicals including Notre-Dame de Paris, 200 Pounds Beauty, Legally Blonde, and Mozart!.
 She won Best Actress at the third Musical Awards and has starred in ten musicals to date.

 Early life

-Choi Sung-hee was born February 28, 1980.
-Her father is Choi Sae-wol, a trot singer with a background in Korean pansori.
-Due to financial struggle during her childhood, especially after her father fell ill, she lived in a container home provided by a local church for nine years until her debut.
-In a series of lectures for youth, she has addressed her beginning and has encouraged students to not let their background become an obstacle in obtaining their dreams.
+Choi Sung-hee, born on February 28, 1980, is the daughter of Choi Sae-wol, a trot singer with a background in Korean pansori.
+Her childhood was marked by financial struggles, particularly after her father's illness.
+For nine years until her debut, she resided in a container home provided by a local church.
+In lectures aimed at youth, she has shared her humble beginnings and encouraged students not to let their backgrounds hinder their pursuit of dreams.

 Bada was scouted by Lee Soo-man and entered SM Entertainment.
 She debuted as the leader and lead vocal of S.E.S., the first successful female K-pop idol group.

 Bada studied theater at Dankook University.